Skip to content

 scene "Bulgaria: subsidies explode" {

-description = "85% of Bulgarian subsidies are direct payments — the highest share among new members"
+description = "More than three-quarters of Bulgarian subsidies are direct payments — the highest share among new members"

 data {